Spontaneous symmetry breaking in nonlinear superradiance

-Consider a system depicted in Fig.~\ref{fig:fig1} consisting of many atoms inside a cavity driven by a strong classical field.
-Here, the number of atoms is set to $N_e=40$.
-The atoms are modeled as quantum two-level systems with a classical driving force.
+Fig.~\ref{fig:fig1} depicts our system of many $N_e\gg1$ atoms (here, $N_e=40$) inside a cavity driven by a strong classical field.
+By having a finite bandwidth, this cavity incorporates a unitary way for the photons to separate themselves from the emitters.
+A similar effect can be achieved in e.g. a waveguide or a photonic crystal with a sufficiently low group velocity~\cite{busch1999liquid, busch2000radiating}.
+The atoms are modeled as two-level systems with a resonance frequency $\omega_0$, subjected to a classical driving force.
 The driving field shown in Fig.~\ref{fig:multiplot-2h}(a) is resonant with the atomic transition: $\omega = \omega_0$.
 The cavity, however, is strongly off-resonant: its resonance is centered at $\epsilon = 2\omega_0$.
-The cavity itself is described using a standard tight-binding approximation with the next-neighbor coupling constant set to $h=0.2 \omega_0$.
-Its eigenstates are excitations indexed by a wavenumber $k \in [0, \pi)$:
+As second harmonic generation is forbidden in a centrally symmetric medium, the cavity suppresses uncorrelated emission by individual atoms.